 If you give pork chops a good sear they will acquire a lot of color and flavor as a result of maillard reaction.
-That’s why I like to add minimal seasonings to pan-fried pork chops.
-Salt, pepper and granulated garlic is all I like to use.
-That’s all that’s really needed, but I sometimes like to change things up and use other spices.
-Among my other favorites to use with pan-fried pork chops are coriander, marjoram, cumin, ginger, rosemary and caraway.
+That’s why I like to add minimal seasonings to these pan-fried pork chops.
+Salt and pepper is all that’s required.
+But I like adding some granulated garlic and powdered onion as well as they add a lot of nice flavor.
+Sometimes I like to change things up and use other spices but always seem to come back to the basic mix of salt, pepper, garlic and onion.
+If you are curious, among my other favorites to use with pan-fried pork chops are coriander, marjoram, cumin, ginger, rosemary and caraway.

-- 2 Tbsp bacon fat, grapeseed oil, or olive oil (or other high smoke point oil)
+- 2 Tbsp grapeseed oil (or other high smoke point oil)

 - Heat a large cast iron pan over high heat until its hot enough to sear meat, about 375F-400F.
-Add the oil and ensure that it covers the bottom of the pan.
+Add the oil, just enough to fully cover the bottom of the pan.